Easy As Cookies

 I've only used full-fat cream cheese in this recipe.
 Lower-fat Neufchatel cheese may work fine.

-If you run out of sprinkles - and sometimes I do! - just roll the cookies in granulated sugar instead.
+If you run out of sprinkles, roll the dough in granulated sugar instead.

 We flatten these cookies because they will puff up as they bake, but they will not spread as much due to the cream cheese in the dough.